polca-project/polca-toolbox/README.md

 which comprises of the following components (that currently require Linux CentOS version 6.7 or higher):

-* MaxCompiler Maxeler’s custom-built general-purpose programming environment for developing data-flow applications.
+* **MaxCompiler** Maxeler’s custom-built general-purpose programming environment for developing data-flow applications.
 MaxCompiler takes as input a MaxJ program and generates a DFE implementation (a .max file) that can be called from a CPU application via the SLiC interface (see below).
 A .max file contains a bitstream as well as relevant metadata.

-* SLiC The Simple Live CPU interface is Maxeler’s application programming interface for seamless CPU-DFE integration.
+* **SLiC** The Simple Live CPU interface is Maxeler’s application programming interface for seamless CPU-DFE integration.
 SLiC allows CPU applications to configure and load a number of DFEs as well as to subsequently schedule and run actions on those DFEs using simple function calls.

-* MaxelerOS A software layer and run time sitting between the SLiC interface, the Linux operating system and the hardware, which manages DFE hardware and CPU-DFE interactions in a way transparent to the user.
+* **MaxelerOS** A software layer and run time sitting between the SLiC interface, the Linux operating system and the hardware, which manages DFE hardware and CPU-DFE interactions in a way transparent to the user.

-* MaxIDE A specialised Eclipse-based integrated development environment for MaxJ and DFE design, a fast DFE software simulator and comprehensive debug provisioning tool set used during development.
+* **MaxIDE** A specialised Eclipse-based integrated development environment for MaxJ and DFE design, a fast DFE software simulator and comprehensive debug provisioning tool set used during development.

-MaxCompiler, SLiC, MaxelerOS and MaxIDE have been developed by Maxeler Technologies.
-All extensions developed within the context of POLCA are not open source and will not be made available on the project’s GitHub site.
+MaxCompiler, SLiC, MaxelerOS and MaxIDE have been developed by Maxeler Technologies. ***All extensions developed within the context of POLCA are not open source and will not be made available on this repository.***

 ## Flexaware